-- Event was completely unexpected - Crossed relatively sparsely-inhabited region - Only visible for a total of 101 seconds - Visible for no more than 30 seconds at any one spot - Nonetheless, we have dozens of clear photographs of this event - And still we have no comparable images of UFOs
+- Crossed relatively sparsely-inhabited region - Only visible for a total of 101 seconds - Visible for no more than 30 seconds at any one spot - Nonetheless, we have dozens of clear photographs of this event - Still, we have no comparable images of UFOs. - And today digital cameras and camera phones should make unusual events even more seen.